 Working in a changed political context

 The seizure of power by the military on 1 February 2021 necessitated a major reorientation of project approach, at the same time as heightening the need for action.
-The natural resources of the Gulf of Mottama are under increasing threat due to a downward spiral of poverty caused by the major economic crisis, the Covid-19 pandemic, internal armed conflict, and the internal displacement of people.
-The project is therefore supporting humanitarian efforts, including Covid-19 prevention measures and cash for work on conservation-related activities.
+The natural resources of the Gulf of Mottama remain under threat due to a downward spiral of poverty caused by the major economic crisis, internal armed conflict, and the internal displacement of people.
+The project is therefore supported humanitarian efforts, including Covid-19 prevention measures and cash for work on conservation-related activities.

-The project complies with Swiss government policy of suspending engagement with the de facto authorities in Myanmar.
-Because natural resource governance remains critical, the project is strengthening local level action and working with associations of fishers, farmers, and private sector actors to collectively manage resources and deal with authorities at the township level.
+The project complied with Swiss government policy of suspending engagement with the de facto authorities in Myanmar.
+Because natural resource governance remains critical, the project strengthened local level action working with associations of fishers, farmers, and private sector actors to collectively manage resources and negotiate with authorities at the township level.

 Video: The magic of seed banks